ymuichiro/quick_learning_symbol_en/06_namespace.md

 await txRepo.announce(signedTx).toPromise();
 ```

-Mosaic can only be linked if it is identical to the address at which the mosaic was created.
+Mosaics can only be linked if it is identical to the address at which the mosaic was created.

 ## 6.4 Use as an UnresolvedAccount